gevaertlab/sequoia-pub/README.md

 For running the benchmarked variations of the architecture:
 - MLP aggregation: for this part we made use of the implementation from HE2RNA, which can be found in `he2rna.py`.
 An example run script is provided in `scripts/run_he2rna.sh`
-- transformer aggregation: this model type is implemented in the `main.py`. use --model_type 'vis'.
+- transformer aggregation: this model type is implemented in the `main.py`. use ```--model_type``` 'vis'.

 ## Evaluation

-Pearson correlation analysis is performed to compare the predicted gene expression values to ground truth.
-The significantly well predicted genes are selected using correlation coefficient, p value, and by statistical comparisons to an untrained model with the same architecture.
+Pearson correlation and RMSE values are calculated to compare the predicted gene expression values to the ground truth.
+The significantly well predicted genes are selected using correlation coefficient, p value, rmse, and by statistical comparisons to an untrained model with the same architecture.

 Evaluation script: `evaluation/vit_exp_corstats_TCGA.py`